Sorry about the quality of these pictures. Low light and a camera phone aren't very useful. But hopefully it can help others.

 :rockwoot:

 Well, I finally finished.
 The only hard part was finding T-taps.
 I even had an audio installer tell me not to use them because the wire would eventually break.
-He worked for the same company that installed my AMP and that used a T-Tap. at: Get your T-taps and hook in!
-I spent over 5 hours driving around looking for T-taps.
+He worked for the same company that installed my AMP and that used a T-Tap. :pat: Get your T-taps and hook in! :) I spent over 5 hours driving around looking for T-taps.
 I spent an easy 5 hours looking for the ElectrPod kit.
 When I finally found where they were at it was an hour drive each way.

 I went all out when taking apart my car.
-I may have removed more dash than necessary for some of you (I also removed the radio and glove box, and later the RPM instrument panel ), but it's really easy to take out and put back in.
+I may have removed more dash than necessary for some of you (I also removed the radio and glove box, and later the RPM instrument panel :) ), but it's really easy to take out and put back in.
 And I wanted to know exactly where I had routed my wires, as I later used zip ties to clean things up.
 Total install time (not counting looking for parts) about 2 hours.
 It could be done in 1 if I had to do it again. :thumb:

 And a video of the light fading out.